 How much do exams cost?

-It depends on the exam, as shown on this Exam Fees page.
-A list of fees can also be found on each certification program’s web page under “How Do I Test?” and on each Candidate Application Form.
+It depends on the exam, as shown on the Exam Fees page.
+A list of fees can also be found on each certification program’s web page.

 How far ahead can I apply to take a test?